visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

     :ref:`pos_cmfe() <Pos_Cmfe_Expression_Function>` except that
     ``conn_cmfe()`` *assumes* that any differences in the coordinates of the two meshes are numerically insignificant to the resulting mapped variable.
+    In other words, differences in the coordinate fields, if they exist, are not incorporated into the resulting mapping.

 .. _Curve_Cmfe_Expression_Function: